Herbertkartel/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Prints the numbers from 00 to 99 numbers separated
+Prints the numbers from 00 to 99